Baltimore, MD 21211

 Continuing after the 8-week course

 "MBSR is simply the best method I know for empowering you to develop a regular mindfulness meditation practice that is right for you (choosing from one of the 10+ mindfulness practices taught in the course) AS WELL AS learning to apply the principals of mindfulness to the challenges--both inner and outer--present in your everyday life.
 Imagine doing all of this in a way that actually feels friendly and safe to your inner world, where awareness is cultivated along with compassion towards yourself--exactly as you are right now.
 Most participants find they not only are more present and confident in their lives after my MBSR class but they also know and like themselves better, too!
 Inner peace, calm, contentment, wisdom and friendliness to yourself and others are very common outcomes of the course, even when life circumstances don't change one bit--though they often do change for my participants, since they see options more clearly and have the courage to make needed changes."
-Trish Magyari, MS
+Trish Magyari, MS, LCPC, Certified MBSR Teacher

-Baltimore, MD 21211
+Baltimore, MD 21218

 ph: 443-939-0232